Last Updated: October 18, 2020

 In order to protect the rights or property of Unity, including to enforce the terms and licenses that govern the use of the Services.

 Sale or merger: In the event that Unity explores or undergoes a business transition, such as a merger, acquisition by another company, transfer of control, or sale of all or a portion of its assets, we may share or transfer all of your information, including personal information.
 We will inform you of the identity and contact information of the receiving party and require the receiving party to continue to be bound by the rules herein in relation to your information including personal information.
 If the receiving party changes the original processing purpose and method, the receiving party shall obtain your consent.

-Developers using Unity Analytics will have ongoing access to data about the Users of their games and apps and any associated data, such as user ID, device ID, app ID, purchasing data, and actions completed within their games.
+Developers using Unity Analytics or deltaDNA will have ongoing access to data about the Users of their games and apps and any associated data, such as user ID, device ID, app ID, purchasing data, and actions completed within their games.

 With your consent: We may share your information for other purposes if (i) you direct us to do so or (ii) you consent to such sharing.